 The entire sequence in the Torah is to remind us of the need to build our own, unique relationship with our Creator, to not feel the need to compare that relationship to one that anyone else may have.
 And it is a reminder that G-d punishes us for thinking less of ourselves, for doubting what we can achieve in our time on this earth.
 So when G-d touches us with tzaraas and we are forced into isolation to contemplate our lives and mistakes, the purpose of that isolation is not to emerge from that isolation by thinking less of ourselves, but instead to emerge with the newfound confidence that G-d expects us to be more confident and ambitious.
 If we truly see ourselves as G-d’s partners in this world, then as long as we live, we can wield enormous power.

 The hyssop and cedar wood are the bookends for the plant kingdom: from a low grass to the tallest trees.
 They are a reminder that mankind’s task is to elevate the earth toward the heavens, overcoming the separation caused on the second day of creation, the day that G-d did NOT call “good”.
-(The word for the crimson thread is the same as the word for that day of creation, that day of not-good division).
 Plants seek to unify.
 But murder and damaging speech seek to separate people, to cause divisions.

 The plant kingdom is also a reminder that the earth is supposed to used by people for the purpose of life (from the smallest to the tallest grasses), and NOT as the place from where Abel’s blood calls out.
 The earth is a source of life energies, and while the cycle of life includes death, the Torah tells us that in order to leave the state of tzaraas or the spiritual unreadiness that comes after contact with a dead body, we are supposed to accentuate positive, growing life, emerging from the earth as on the third day of creation.
 The day vegetation is created is the day when life is created on this earth, and life is the antidote to physical death as well as the small deaths that occur when people use negative speech.